CamSoper/casoper-staging/casoper-playground/get-started-framework.md

 ## Downloading and running the application

-First, let's get the sample code for this walkthrough and run it locally.
+First, get the sample code for this walkthrough and run it locally.

 1. Download the sample code.
 You can [get it from GitHub](https://github.com/CamSoper/contoso-university), or if you have the [git command line client](https://git-scm.com/), clone it to your local machine with the following command: